Ambulance Emergency Response Optimization in Developing Countries: Optimization approach

 \subsubsection{Demand uncertainty set ($\mathcal{D}$).}

 To model uncertainty in emergency transport demand, we use a scenario-based uncertainty set.
 We use this approach to preserve tractability while still capitalizing on the richness of our demand predictions.
-To generate the scenarios that form the uncertainty set, we employ a form of bootstrapping and simulate possible realizations of demand vectors using our framework from Section~\ref{ED:DemandEst}.

-We assume that the population in each ward follows a triangle distribution on the interval between the daytime and nighttime population, with a peak at the midpoint.
-Similarly, we assume that $\lambda_w$ follows a triangle distribution on the interval $[0.23-0.46]$, where the peak occurs at $0.40$ for conservatism.
-Lastly, we assume that $\delta_w^M$, which is the probability of an emergency patient in ward $w$ taking mode $M$, follows a truncated normal distribution with a mean equal to the predicted ward value (Figures~\ref{Pred1} and \ref{Pred2}) and a standard deviation equal to the median error (see Figures~\ref{Err} and \ref{Err2}).
 For $N$ scenarios, the resulting uncertainty set is defined as $\mathcal{D}=\{\bd^1,\bd^2,...,\bd^{N}\}$, where the dimension of $\bd$ is equal to the number of nodes in the network.

-The simulated demand vectors need to be adjusted so that the demand in each ward is spread proportionally to the road network nodes in that ward.
-In other words, we need to map the predicted demand based on the 92 wards to the $\sim$500 or $\sim$5,000 nodes in the ambulance and complete networks, respectively.
-To make this adjustment, we generate a fine grid of nodes spaced $25$m apart across all $92$ wards, resulting in over 200,000 grid nodes.
-We distribute the simulated demand in each ward uniformly among the grid nodes in that ward.
-Then, we assign each grid node and its corresponding demand to the closest road network node using Euclidean distance.
+To generate the scenarios that form the uncertainty set, we employ a form of bootstrapping and simulate possible realizations of demand vectors using our framework from Sections~\ref{DemandEst} and~\ref{EmgDemand}.